FelipeMartinin/frozen/README.md

 * Theme name: Frozen
 * Slogan: freeze your mind
-* Theme by: Felipe Martinin
+* Theme Author: Felipe Martinin
 * URL: felipemartinin.com.br

 Frozen is a theme for Sublime Text and Google Chrome DevTools.
 It was developed with the aim to be a theme with a modern look, congenial and never bores the views after hours coding.